Nourreddine1920/ADC-Interface-STM32/README.md

 - For this demonstration, we don’t need any specific timing for the ADC, and that’s why we can choose any sampling cycle from above.

-I am going to choose the 3 cycles from here
+📌 I am going to choose the 3 cycles from here

 ```
 ADC1->SMPR2 &= ~((7<<3) | (7<<12));  // Sampling time of 3 cycles for channel 1 and channel 4
 ```

-#### Set the Regular channel sequence length
+#### 👉Set the Regular channel sequence length

 > Now we will set the number of channels that we are concerting.
 This can be done in the ADC Sequence Register 1 (ADC_SQR1) . the regular channel sequence length is an important parameter that can be configured to optimize the performance of the ADC peripheral and to adapt it to the specific requirements of the application.